M. Vincent: Achievements

 M Vincent has accomplished a lot within 5 years of his term as the MLA of Kovalam Constituency.
 Within the 5-year time frame, he has risen to the needs of his people with MLA's fund.
 Roads were constructed for Rs.8.06 crores, high mast and mini-mast lights placed for Rs.
 3.45 crores, various projects for drinking water facilities were conducted for Rs.79 lakhs, waiting sheds were built for Rs.71 lakhs, ambulances were provided for all the panchayats and PHC's for Rs.92 lakhs, ponds were renovated for Rs.24.60 lakhs, donations were provided for a lot of dairy co-operative societies for Rs.4.48 lakhs, welfare of fishermen was met for Rs.
 8 crores, hospitals were renovated for Rs.90 crores.
 MLA's fund has also met the needs of various schools as he has donated school buses for Rs.1.89 crores, kitchens were for Rs.98 lakhs, restrooms were constructed for Rs.76 lakhs, smart classrooms and computer labs were built for Rs.25.82 lakhs, buildings for schools and anganwadis were established for Rs.
 1.87 crores.

-M Vincent is also actively helping the Balarampuram handloom workers for getting a better visibility across the world.
+M Vincent is also actively helping the Balarampuram handloom workers gain better visibility across the world.

 Personal life

-M. Vincent married Subha Vincent on 28 October 2002 and has three children – Adithyan, Abhijith, and Aadhy.
+M. Vincent was born to Michael Pillai and Phillis.
+He married Subha Vincent on 28 October 2002 and has three children – Adithyan, Abhijith, and Aadhy.
 Apart from politics, he is passionate about cricket and reading.